Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VYyFA7-yRKc,250.84,277.08.md

 ### Transcript

-> january since we're speaking about like bigger updates something that has come up the i want to talk about a little bit is like how many more updates are we doing because some people have been like suspecting like update 4 is like the last big update before we release 1.0 or maybe like the second to last or something and that's not the case i mean probably we do change our minds but yeah probably uh there's lots of stuff still to do so there'll be
+> january since we're speaking about like bigger updates something that has come up the i want to talk about a little bit is like how many more updates are we doing because some people have been like suspecting like update 4 is like the last big update before we release 1.0 or maybe like the second to last or something and that's not the case i mean probably we do change our minds but yeah probably uh there's lots of stuff still to do so there'll be more updates sorry one second just lots of talking